 We strive to create a unique customer experience that delivers a neighborhood feel for each shop.
 We typically design the interior of our shops in-house, utilizing outside architects when necessary.
 Our design team sources most furnishings and decorations for our shops.
 Each of our shops features vintage décor and shared design elements, such as the use of wood, wallpaper motifs and our signature Potbelly stove.
 Consistent with The Potbelly Advantage, our shops display locally-themed photos and other decorative items inspired by the neighborhood.
-Our shop size averages approximately 2,400 square feet; however, we currently target shop size between 1,800 and 2,200 square feet for new openings.
+Our shop size averages approximately 2,400 square feet; however, we currently target shop sizes between 1,800 and 2,200 square feet for new openings.
 The dining area of a typical shop can seat anywhere from 40 to 60 people.
-Some of our shops increased sales.
+Some of our shops incorporate larger dining areas and outdoor patios.
+We believe the unique atmosphere creates a lively place where friends and family can get together, encourages repeat visits by our customers and drives increased sales.
 In addition, we continue to focus on improving our delivery and customer pickup experience.